Fast and Robust Symmetric Image Registration Based on Distances Combining Intensity and Spatial Information: Conclusion

 \section{Conclusion}

 In this study we have adapted a family of distance measures \cite{lindblad2014linear} to gradient descent based image registration, for 2D and 3D images.
 We have shown that such an extension is feasible and that the very good performance of the measures observed previously for object recognition and template matching, and their property of a large catchment basin for local optimization, also hold in the context of registration.
 This has been shown by evaluating the method in four main ways: (\romlcase{1}) on synthetic tests, (\romlcase{2}) execution time measurement, (\romlcase{3}) registration of TEM-images of cilia for multi-image super-resolution reconstruction, and (\romlcase{4}) atlas-based segmentation with annotated MR brain images.
-The performance observed in this study shows that the proposed method provides outstanding performance for intensity-based affine registration, in terms of robustness, accuracy and symmetry.
+We observe that the proposed method provides outstanding performance for intensity-based affine registration in terms of robustness, accuracy and symmetry.
 It is also faster or similar in speed to the commonly used measures, which allows its practical applications.
+The framework developed in this study operates on single-layer (e.g. gray-scale) images, but can be extended to multi-layer images such as color images, either by considering a linear sum of distances, or more sophisticated methods based on simultaneous presence or absence of membership in the multiple layers \cite{ofverstedt2017distance,sladoje2017distance}.
+Future work includes extending the measures to non-linear (deformable), as well as multi-modal registration.